stephenredfield/InstructorResources/FinalGrades.md

 ## Uploading Grades

-1. Access the OSU Final Grades Portal by opening [MyOSU](https://myosu.oregonstate.edu/).
+1. Access the MyOSU Portal by opening [MyOSU](https://myosu.oregonstate.edu/).
 2. On the bottom right of this page is a **Banner Self-Service** link.
 Click this to get a dropdown, then under the **Faculty & Advisors** select **Final Grades Menu** and finally **Final Grades - File Upload**.
 3. Select the term you wish to enter grades for.
 _NOTE: From this point on, if you wish to change the Term or Course you may click **RETURN TO MENU**, then **Final Grades Menu** and finally **Term Selection** or **CRN Selection** links._